 DMSO (dimethyl sulfoxide) gel

-This is a product that, admittedly, isn’t accepted by everyone and had some rocky associations, so please do your research on whether you feel it is right for your farm animals.
+This is a product that, admittedly, isn’t accepted by everyone and has had some rocky associations, so please do your research on whether you feel it is right for your farm animals.
 We have DMSO on our property because it has been shown to help with things like orthopedic inflammation and neurological injury.
 We prefer the gel form, though it’s also available as a liquid.
 Its ability to draw fluid out of treated areas means that it can be used topically to reduce swelling and inflammation associated with strained muscles and soft tissue injuries (though the full breadth of its uses far exceed inflammation-related injuries).
 DMSO is a nonsteroidal anti-inflammatory drug that makes an excellent solvent and penetrant through organic and some inorganic material.

 Vetericyn Plus Wound & Skin Care